Kayak a tropical wonderland

 Where to Stay

 We also provide you with a more detailed list of options in our reservation package after you have booked the tour.
+Please note that accommodation books up quickly and can be very expensive in the Bahamas.
+You will need to book accommodation for the nights before and after your tour.

 Watch our video from the Bahamas